SoupyzInc/CanvasDarkMode/.github/ISSUE_TEMPLATE/bug_report.md

 Which web browser are you using?

 **Machine OS**
 What kind of OS are you running?
 Windows?
 MacOS?
 Linux?
-A Raspberry Pi????